Test Scenarios for Measuring MST of the Engine

-The physical disk idle time for the MessageBox data and transaction file disk as measured by the %Idle Time counter available with the LogicalDisk performance object.
+The physical disk idle time for the MessageBox database data and transaction file disk as measured by the %Idle Time counter available with the LogicalDisk performance object.

-The CPU utilization (%) for the MessageBox server as measured by the %Processor Time counter available with the Processor performance object.
+The CPU utilization (%) for the MessageBox database server as measured by the %Processor Time counter available with the Processor performance object.

 The lock timeouts per second on the MessageBox database as measured by the Lock Timeouts/sec counter available with the SQLServer:Locks performance object.